oktadev/okta-blog/_source/_posts/2021-05-28-using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app.md

 +def index(db: Session = Depends(get_authorized_db)):
 ```

-Save the file, reload [localhost:8080][], and… no bears.
+Save the file, reload [localhost:8080][], and... no bears.
 They're still happily growling away in the database, but we haven't added any Oso rules permitting access.
 Let's change that.

 ### Fleshing out our authorization policy